telerik/winforms-docs/richtexteditor/document-elements/section.md

 * SectionBreakType.EvenPage - analogically, the next section will start on the next even page.

 >note The distribution of the document content in sections is only visible when the document is in Paged layout mode.
 Furthermore, the sections and section breaks can be persisted in XAML, docx and RTF.
 If you export the document to HTML or plain text, the section breaks will be lost.
 >

 ## Customize a Section

-The __Section__exposes several properties that allow you to customize the layout of the elements placed underneath it.
-          These properties can be set directly to the section when the document is created programmatically.
+The __Section__exposes several properties that allow you to customize the layout of the elements placed underneath it.These properties can be set directly to the section when the document is created programmatically.
 If the changes should be applied to the document after it has been loaded in the editor, the respective methods and commands should be used.

 Here is a list of these properties:

 * __PageMargin__ - represents the margin towards the edges of the page when in __Paged__ mode.
-            #_[C#] _

 {{source=..\SamplesCS\RichTextEditor\DocumentElements\SectionCode.cs region=margin}}
 {{source=..\SamplesVB\RichTextEditor\DocumentElements\SectionCode.vb region=margin}}